Tier 5 Benefit Information

 PFRS Tier 5 registration numbers will begin with 0B5.
 Some PFRS Tier 5 members will contribute and some will not.
 You will be responsible for letting us know whether a new PFRS employee will or will not contribute by completing the new collective bargaining agreement section on the PFRS membership application.

-I understand there are limits to the amount of overtime that can be used in the calculation of a Tier 5 member’s FAS.
+I understand there are limits to the amount of overtime that can be used in the calculation of a Tier 5 member’s Final Average Salary (FAS).
 Do I still report all overtime to the Retirement System?

 What constitutes overtime?